In May this year nursing student Daniel* took his own life. He was in the final year of his learning disability nursing degree.

 “Please, please, please talk to each other.
 We all know how tough a nursing degree is and all the added pressure that goes with it.
 We qualify this year and I'll try to be the nurse he wanted us to be.
 I'm writing this because I don't want to see other people going through this again.”

-Tragically, Nelson is not the only nursing student to feel he couldn’t go on.
+Tragically, Daniel is not the only nursing student to feel he couldn’t go on.
 In February last year, Liz de Oliveira’s daughter Lucy, a second-year student nurse, took her own life following a period of depression.

 Liz is now calling for universities, the NHS, the NMC and government to work together to help avoid more nursing students getting to crisis point.